Quantifier completions, choice principles and applications: Brief recap on doctrines

 \section{Brief recap on doctrines}

 The notion of hyperdoctrine was introduced by F.W.
-Lawvere in a series of seminal papers \cite{AF,EHCSAF}, and in the following years this notion has been revisited and generalized in several ways, see \cite{QCFF,EQC,UEC}.
+Lawvere in a series of seminal papers \cite{AF,EHCSAF}, and in the following years this notion has been revisited and generalised in several ways, see \cite{QCFF,EQC,UEC}.

-In this work we start by considering a more general notion, which we call \emph{slat-doctrine}. \begin{definition} A \bemph{slat-doctrine} is a functor $\posdoctrine{\mC}{P}$, where $\mC$ is a category with finite products, and $\pos$ is the category of posets. \end{definition} We think of the base category $\mC$ of a slat-doctrine as the category of \emph{types} or \emph{contexts} and, for every object $A\in \mC$, we have a poset $P(A)=(P(A),\vdash)$ of \emph{predicates} on $A$.
+In this work we start by considering a more general notion, which we call \emph{pos-doctrine}.
+We specialise this notion during the next sections. \begin{definition} A \bemph{pos-doctrine} is a functor $\posdoctrine{\mC}{P}$, where $\mC$ is a category with finite products, and $\pos$ is the category of posets. \end{definition} We think of the base category $\mC$ of a pos-doctrine as the category of \emph{types} or \emph{contexts} and, for every object $A\in \mC$, we have a poset $P(A)=(P(A),\vdash)$ of \emph{predicates} on $A$.